ava-labs/avalanche-docs/docs/nodes/validate/staking.md

 ### Error: Couldn't Issue TX: Validator Would Be Over Delegated

-This error occues whenever the delegator can not delegate to the named validator.
+This error occurs whenever the delegator can not delegate to the named validator.
 This can be caused by the following.

 - The delegator's startTime is before the validator's startTime